UrbsLab/scikit-FIBERS/README.md

 ```

 ## How to Use:
-An [Example Notebook](ExampleNotebook.ipynb) is given with sample codes what functions are available
+An [Example Notebook](ExampleNotebook.ipynb) is given with sample codes that shows what functions are available
 in scikit-FIBERS and how to use them.

 ## Documentation: